Where do I see myself in the future?

 Everywhere and nowhere.

 It’s a stupid question to ask an INTP, really.
 By principle, you cannot possibly predict the future (sci-fi’s not included) and though you may have a will of steel to steer towards one goal or one place in life, the very thought of doing so makes me gag because I’m thinking of all the possibilities you’ll miss or be blinded to along the way if you do so.
-INTPs like to keep every option and possibility open so the notion of setting down on one, singular path in life is just outrageous.
+INTPs like to keep every option and possibility open so the notion of settling down on one, singular path in life is just outrageous.
 At least, it is to me.
 Oh, I know where I have no intention of ending up and though I’m not without a path I still keep an open mind towards the future.
 Thus, evidently, I am making certain predictions about where I may end up in the future.
 The title merely aims to advice people to be less single-minded and more open-minded about the end goal and the road to it.
 In reality, most people rarely end up where they thought they would, anyway.

 So, where do I see myself in the not so far away future?